The Official Anime & Manga Thread Vol: 三

 700

 Similar to Heero, Garrod actually uses 2 main Mobile Suits, with the Double X not being an upgrade, but a completely new Gundam altogether.
 Above it's using the power Satellite Canon (Which the GX could also use, but not as effectively).
 The look of it using the canon actually reminded me of G Gundam, with the God/Burning Gundam.
 Unlike the Burning Finger however, the Satellite Canon is used for the first few fights and then disappears for the longest time after the GX is upgraded and gets the Divider, since the Canon was destroyed.
 It's naturally similar to Heero's Beam Rifle, but limited in that it relies on the moon to be used at all.
 However, this is actually one case where I think the original upgrade is better than the later model.
-The GX with the Divider is better than the Double X in my opinion, but i'm obviously biased towards the Divider :tongue: I think for the main Gundam though they did a great job and the same goes for its successor, but for the other models I think they just dropped the ball.
+The GX with the Divider is better than the Double X in my opinion, but i'm obviously biased towards the Divider :p I think for the main Gundam though they did a great job and the same goes for its successor, but for the other models I think they just dropped the ball.
 They're not necessarily terrible, but also aren't handled as well as the 5 main Gundams we got over in Wing.

 Conclusion

 So, all said and done how does the series stack up?
 It's good.
 You're not going to be wasting your time if you watch this.
 The main character is interesting, the crew you're following all have unique personalities and relationships with one another, and most of them get some real, important focus during the course of the series.
 I think it takes the Newtype idea and does something different with it, while also avoiding some of the larger examples of Newtype power from the UC and in general it doesn't really treat on UC territory outside of using Newtypes, though I guess the colony drops might count.
 The villains weren't my favorite, but they do stand apart from others in the franchise, so for that reason alone you might find them interesting.
 As with many other series you've got strong anti-war messages throughout and people shaking their heads at others repeating the mistakes of the past, but it doesn't feel tired, as if i've heard it all before.
 I'm never annoyed by any of it and I really get what the characters are saying.
 The villains, to me, are never sympathetic at any point in the story, but they're not dumb either.
-It's not as good as either Turn-A or Wing, but it is a far cry from being as bad as Seed (Obviously if you liked Seed that doesn't apply, but then if you liked Seed I really just don't know what to tell you at this point and we probably can't be friends :lol: ).
+It's not as good as either Turn-A or Wing, but it is a far cry from being as bad as Seed (Obviously if you liked Seed that doesn't apply, but then if you liked Seed I really just don't know what to tell you at this point and we probably can't be friends :lol ).
 I think what probably stopped this series from going the distance is the lack of those final 12 episodes due to being screwed over by executives.
 The ending still comes together nicely all things considered, but the final arc is like 3 or 4 episodes long.
 You can easily imagine that another 12 episodes of development would've been better.
 And just because you have to look at the final product as it is, those earlier episodes with random adventures just don't seem like they needed to be included.
 It's not the fault of the team per se, because they expected to have more time, but as a viewer it just hurts the show.

 Hard to really think of where i'd rank this overall, because I still haven't seen every Gundam series and take a long time to make Top lists lol but besides Seed i'd also place it as being better than AGE, though that might not be saying much because while I enjoyed AGE (To be clear, Season 1 was decent, Season 2 was an even better improvement, and Season 3 was trash when focusing on Kio) it was apparently the least successful Gundam series at the time of its release.
 To mention another recent entry, I want to say it's better than Build Fighters, but also haven't fully watched Build Fighters (Dropped it around episode 7 or 10 when I became busy with other things) or Build Fighters Try.
 I can say that it at least hooked me within the first episode unlike Build Fighters.
 If you don't like the super robot feel of G Gundam then you should find this to be the better series.
 I would be...somewhat surprised if you liked this better than many of the UC entries, but that'll also depend on how you rank those in particular.
-To me, it wasn't better than Zeta, or ZZ, or Unicorn, but I did enjoy it over Victory (Which is honestly another series I should watch again now that I think about it :nerd: ).
+To me, it wasn't better than Zeta, or ZZ, or Unicorn, but I did enjoy it over Victory (Which is honestly another series I should watch again now that I think about it 8o ).

 So I watched Coboy Bebop this week along with After War.
-I really haven't had much time to think about what i'll watch next week (And next week starts in less than 20 minutes now :lol: ), but I think i'll go with Samurai Champloo for the first show.
+I really haven't had much time to think about what i'll watch next week (And next week starts in less than 20 minutes now :lol ), but I think i'll go with Samurai Champloo for the first show.
 26 episodes, from the same guy that did Bebop, and another series i've been meaning to go back and watch anyways.
 For the first time this month i'm then going to step away from Gundam and instead will watch Accel World.
 That's been on my list for the longest time actually and i'm interested to see how it compares to Sword Art Online.
 It's 25 episodes so both together balance out to being around the length of a Gundam series anyways.
 Assuming I finish both by June 25 that'll leave me 5 days left in this month, during which i'll probably go back to watching a Gundam series.
 Currently thinking on doing 00.
 Never felt that I gave that entry my full attention.
 And that'll lead me into July, which I want to spend watching just one really long series.
 I've been thinking about what to watch during that month throughout June and still haven't come up with anything though.
 If anyone has any suggestions feel free to throw them out.
 Only thing I have as an idea right now is Yu Yu Hakusho, since it is also a series that I really love, but have actually only seen once when it was originally airing on Toonami.

 Back